beckn/protocol-specifications-new/schema/EnergyTradeOffer/v0.2/README.md

 ## Introduction

-The **EnergyTradeOffer** schema extends the core Beckn `Offer` entity to represent available trade offers for energy resources in P2P energy trading systems.
+The **EnergyTradeOffer** schema composes with the core Beckn `Offer` entity to represent available trade offers for energy resources in P2P energy trading systems.
 This schema defines pricing models, settlement types, wheeling charges, and availability details for energy trading offers.

 ### Use Cases